oscarvargash/cirm_24/day_1/README.md

 How many sequences are found in the other three sequence files?
 Add these numbers to a text file in your folder using `nano`

-Teh file name should be sequence_count.txt
+The file name should be `sequence_count.txt`

-PLease follow the following format:
+Please follow the following format:
 ```L008_R1.fastq 32869```

 Check with your instructor or teaching assistant before going further